Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Homoclinic solutions

 subject to the boundary conditions

-Equations \eqref{eq:5} admits the particular solution $R_1 = R_P(x) = r_0$, $M_1 = M_P(x) = 0$.
+Equations \eqref{eq:5} admit the particular solution $R_1(x) = 1$, $M_1(x) = 0$.
 This solution approximates a constant intensity wave when $u_0 = 0$.
 But, when $u_0 > 0$, the boundary conditions \eqref{eq:53} are not satisfied so we must add a nonzero homogeneous solution of eq.~\eqref{eq:5} to the particular solution that enforces the boundary conditions.
-The homogeneous system takes the form